 which extends from Old Harry Rocks in the east through Lyme Bay into East Devon.
 This offers exhilarating coastal walks with magnificent views that form a major part of the South West Coastal path

-including West Bay, Bridport's harbour and location for Broadchurch, the recent ITV drama series.
+including West Bay - Bridport's harbour and the location for Broadchurch, the recent ITV drama series.

 Many pretty coastal villages offer an abundance of individual attractions.
 Abbotsbury famous for its 600-year-old Swannery, Sub-Tropical Gardens, St Catherine's Chapel and Dansel Wood Craft Gallery shelters behind the protection of the magnificent Chesil Bank

 Dorset has an attractive and varied landscape and coastline and visitors can enjoy an abundance of beautiful countryside with pretty towns and villages.